JamieBort/Portfolio-Website/Revamp2023.md

     - With android text to speech:
       - Social media anchors/links are not dictated.
     - Text size issues:
+      - When I enlarge the page using Chrome to 200% (as suggested by several online sources), the @media query in the styles file kicks in and displays the mobile version of the header; not the desktop version of the header.
       - [text issue(s)to be added]
     - Color issues:
       - [color issue(s)to be added]